Dallas Employment Discrimination Lawyer

 - Workplace retaliation

 When you experience workplace discrimination in Dallas, you have the right to initiate legal action against your employer.
 Hiring an employment discrimination lawyer like Dan A. Atkerson, who is exceedingly knowledgeable in Texas employment law, can empower you to build the strongest possible case.
-Through a workplace discrimination lawsuit, you can potentially receive financial compensation and bring your employer to justice.
+Through a workplace discrimination lawsuit filed with the EEOC, you can potentially receive financial compensation and bring your employer to justice.

 Relevant Employment Law